Business

 BSAD 319 PROFESSIONAL ETHICS

-This course acquaints students with the major frameworks for ethical decision making in the professions based on Kantian, Utilitarian and Contract ethics and principles: consequence, liberty, opportunity, need, justice and distributive justice.
-It examines ethical questions that can arise in professional practice, the relationship between professionals and clients as well as the connection between ordinary and professional morality.
-Students will use analytical tools to recognize and address contemporary ethical dilemmas in the professions: business, criminal justice and computer information systems.
-Emphasis is placed on utilizing ethical theories that affect thinking, policy formulation, and professional conduct.
-Three hours lecture per week.
+This course acquaints students with the major frameworks for ethical decision making in the professions based on Kantian, Utilitarian and Aristotelian ethics and the principles of consequence, liberty, opportunity, need and justice.
+The course examines ethical questions that can arise in the professional practice, the relationship between professionals and clients, as well as, the connection between ordinary and professional morality.
+Students will analyze and synthesize ethical theories that affect thinking, policy formulation, and professional conduct.

 Prerequisites: Expository Writing (ENGL 101), and junior level status, or permission of instructor.